Nintendo Virtual Boy teardown

 After passing through the lens, light is reflected off a mirror situated at 45o that oscillates about its central axis.

-And as usual - you can find the entire tearedown at iFixit
+And as usual - you can find the entire teardown at iFixit

 Nintendo called the Virtual Boy a "32-bit, 3-D experience" that "eliminates all external stimuli, totally immersing players into their own private universe."
 Even so, TIME Magazine listed the Virtual Boy as one of the worst inventions of all time, and PC World called it one of "the ugliest products in tech history."
 Of course, neither Time nor PC World ever opened one, so what do they know?